voidwyrm-2/Mend/readme.md

 **This repository is licensed under the MIT license**<br>
 So, I would of course prefer if you didn't steal my work as your own,<br>
 but you can do whatever you want with the code as long as you use the same license

+<br><br><br>

+~~The name is a funny joke if you because it's based off of Scratch and mend is the opposite of scratch haha really funny my friends call me a comedian sometimes~~